Mason Impact for Students

-Find out more about civic engagement at Mason through our Social Action and Integrative Learning (SAIL) program.
+Find out more about civic engagement at Mason through the Office of Community Engagement and Civic Learning (CECiL), within the Office of Undergraduate Education and through our Social Action and Integrative Learning (SAIL) program.

 Students identify a need or an issue, and develop a non-profit or for-profit project that could lead to the the creation of a business startup or a venture with social impact.